Mobile Internet Users in India 2022

-It all starts with the Internet, also called ‘Net’.
+It all starts with the Internet, also called the ‘Net’.
 It started in 1960, with a workable prototype existence called ARPANET, the acronym for Advanced Research Projects Agency Network.
-But later, as the researchers began to customize ARPANET, they started assembling ‘network to networks’ and later became the modern Internet.
+But later, as the researchers began to customize ARPANET, they started assembling ‘network to networks’ which later became the modern Internet.

 The Internet has revolutionized the computer and other communications world like nothing before.
 The Internet represents one of the best and most successful examples of the benefits of sustained investment and development of Information Technology.
 We all know that the Internet today is a widespread information infrastructure.
 Each and everything is dependent upon the Internet nowadays.

-Internet Usage in India – Stats & Facts
+Internet Usage in India – Statistics & Facts

 Internet usage in the country has exceeded half a billion people for the first time, pegged at 566 million, driven by rural Internet growth and usage.
-It was actually projected double-digit growth for 2019.
-When it comes to active or regular users, a total of 87% of the Indians are very active on the Internet or they are defined as regular users, who have accessed the Internet in the last 30 days.
-So total active Internet users in India are close to 493 million, where about 200 million users reside in rural areas and about 293 billion users reside in urban India.
+It was projected for double-digit growth in 2019.
+Regarding active or regular users, 87% of Indians are active on the Internet or are defined as regular users who have accessed the Internet in the last 30 days.
+So total active Internet users in India are close to 493 million, where about 200 million users reside in rural areas, and about 293 billion users reside in urban India.

-Even the researchers have found that over 97% of the users use mobile phones as one of the devices to access the Internet.
-And it is true because nowadays mobile phones have become a real-life partner than an actual life partner.
+Even researchers have found that over 97% of the users use mobile phones as one of the devices to access the Internet.
+And it is true because nowadays mobile phones have become a real-life partner than an actual life partners.
 Our day starts by looking at the phone.
-Digital adoption is not only driving urban India but also it is now being driving rural India as well.
+Digital Penetration is not only driving urban India but also it is now driving rural India as well.

 Why people have become Internet Savvy?

-Because of the increased availability of Bandwidth, cheap data plans and increased awareness is driven by many government and non-government programs, this has actually traversed the digital gap between urban and rural India.
+Because the increased availability of Bandwidth, cheap data plans, and increased awareness driven by many government and non-government programs, this has actually traversed the digital gap between urban and rural India.
 As a result, the perforation in rural India has increased from 9% to 25%.

-When the Indian government initiated ‘Digital India’, the perforation on the Internet was increased.
+When the Indian government initiated ‘Digital India,’ the perforation on the Internet increased.
 This resulted in the country’s digital population amounting to 560 million active users.
-But at some point in time, this was largely dominated by many active mobile users.
-Not only are the initiatives taken by the government, but there are also many private companies that had actually penetrated the market.
-We all know that the top player in the telecom industry in India, Reliance Jio, provided unexpected schemes and offers to the non-users of Reliance, which actually was not only attractive but also they were sold at a very minimal price just to make sure, all the income level people could afford it.
-And also the arrival of Jio Internet made instant traffic, with over 60% of the mobile data traffic was coming from Jio services.
+But at some point, this was largely dominated by many active mobile users.
+Not only are the initiatives taken by the government, but many private companies have penetrated the market.
+We all know that the top player in the telecom industry in India, Reliance Jio, provided unexpected schemes and offers to the non-users of Reliance, which was not only attractive but also sold them at a very minimal price to make sure, all the income level people could afford it.
+And also, the arrival of Jio Internet made instant traffic, with over 60% of the mobile data traffic coming from Jio services.